-However, in September of 2018, there were a couple of days in which Ripple’s XRP token briefly surpassed Ethereum for second place.
-Will the significant improvements planned for Ethereum arrive in time to stave off the competition and cement Ethereum’s dominance of blockchain-based distributed computing?
+Ethereum’s runner up position wasn’t entirely unchallenged.
+In September of 2018, there were a couple of days in which Ripple’s XRP token briefly surpassed Ethereum for second place.
+Will the significant improvements planned for Ethereum, the much-vaunted and long-delayed Ethereum 2.0, arrive in time to stave off the competition and secure Ethereum’s future as the standard for blockchain-based distributed computing?

-For those with undimmed confidence in in Ethereum’s future, its current price represents a tremendous bargain.
+For those with undimmed confidence in in Ethereum’s future, its current price represents a significant bargain.
 There seem to be several scenarios in which Ethereum may recover its previous value:

 - If interest in ICOs as a funding mechanism is re-ignited, perhaps in the form of regulated security tokens representing equity in established, profitable companies.